 New York Rangers Make History

 On May 4, 1972, the Rangers hosted their first Stanley Cup Final game since 1940.
-Defenseman Brad Park scored two goals and added a pair of assists in 5-2 win over the visiting Bruins.
+Defenseman Brad Park scored two goals and added a pair of assists in a 5-2 win over the visiting Bruins.
 The last time the Rangers were in the Stanley Cup Final, in 1950, their “home” games were played in Toronto because Madison Square Garden was hosting the circus.
 This would be the only home win of the series for the Rangers, as the Bruins won Game 4 in the Garden and clinched the Cup there as well in Game 6.

 Both Messier and Mike Richter made history in the Rangers’ 2-0 win over the New Jersey Devils, on May 4, 1997, in Game 2 of the Eastern Conference Semifinals.
 Messier skated in his 228th career playoff game, passing Larry Robinson for the most played in league history.
 His 236 playoff games played remain the third-most behind Chris Chelios and Nicklas Lidstrom.

 Richter stopped all 32 shots he faced to pick up his eighth career postseason shutout, which, at the time, was the most in Rangers’ team history.
 He broke the record previously held by Dave Kerr.
 When he retired, Richter had nine shutouts in the Stanley Cup Playoffs, but that record was eventually broken by Henrik Lundqvist, who has 10.

 Odds & Ends

-On May 4, 1969, the Canadiens won their eight straight Stanley Cup Final game over the St. Louis Blues, 2-1, two win their second consecutive championship.
+On May 4, 1969, the Canadiens won their eighth straight Stanley Cup Final game over the St. Louis Blues, 2-1, two win their second consecutive championship.
 The Blues took a 1-0 lead into the third period before Ted Harris and John Ferguson scored in the first three minutes of the final frame.
 Serge Savard won the Conn Smythe Trophy, becoming the first defenseman to win the postseason’s MVP award.

 Two years later, the Canadiens were on the short end of the stick in Game 1 of the Stanley Cup Final.
 Jim Pappin scored early in the second overtime period to give the Chicago Blackhawks a 2-1 road win.
 The Canadiens went on to win the series in seven games.